 Feed timeout errors

-Many podcast directories, and podcatchers such as iTunes, will display timeout errors when the podcast feed they are trying to update takes too long to download.
-Many factors could contribute to slow downloading feeds, but in almost all cases, the problem lies with the Web server not being capable of delivering the feed in a timely manner.
+Many podcast directories and podcatchers such as Apple Podcasts, will display timeout errors when the podcast feed they are trying to update takes too long to download.
+Many factors could contribute to slow downloading feeds, but in almost all cases the problem lies with the web server not being capable of delivering the feed in a timely manner.
 This is most common with websites that use programming language such as PHP or ASP to generate the feed.